zuzann18/Customer-Retention-and-Lifetime-Value-Analysis-in-Python/README.md

 ### Conclusions
 The analysis shows that the telecommunication company has a strong position in retaining customers, especially among fiber optic internet users.
 Knowledge of CLV allows for better planning of marketing strategies and budgeting for acquiring new customers.

-Certainly!
-Here's an English version for the GitHub project description:

 Customer Retention Analysis for a Telecommunication Company Project Description